Washington’s Muslim community begins a Ramadan like no other

-And yet Washington’s Imam Talib Shareef has a surprising prediction: “For some people, it’s going to be their best Ramadan ever.”
+And yet Washington Imam Talib Shareef has a surprising prediction: “For some people, it’s going to be their best Ramadan ever.”

-Shareef envisions a month when Washington’s Muslim families will grow closer, as parents and children break their daily fast together at intimate iftar dinners for one household rather than hundreds of worshipers.
+Shareef envisions a month when families will grow closer, as parents and children break their daily fast at iftar dinners for one household rather than hundreds of worshipers.
 He envisions a month when some people will find time to read the entire Koran.
 He envisions a month when the region’s Muslims will find their social calendars packed — not at in-person parties but at an abundance of online offerings, instead.

-The region’s mosques are transforming Ramadan, which begins for most Muslims on Thursday night this year, from a busy month where buildings are packed into a remote experience.
+The region’s mosques are transforming Ramadan, which begins for most Muslims on Thursday night, into a remote experience.

-At ADAMS, a Northern Virginia mosque with 11 locations, 4,000 to 7,000 congregants usually worship every night of the month-long holiday, according to Rizwan Jaka, the chair of the board.
-Special days draw even larger crowds: 9,000 Fridays and as many as 25,000 on Eid, the celebratory final day of the month.
+At ADAMS, a Northern Virginia mosque with 11 locations, 4,000 to 7,000 congregants usually worship every night of the holiday, according to Rizwan Jaka, the chair of the board.
+Special days draw even larger crowds: 9,000 on Fridays and as many as 25,000 for Eid, the celebratory final day.

 This year, the 11 buildings will stand almost entirely empty, including a new 9,000-square-foot facility in Ashburn that was supposed to open for Ramadan.
-Instead, ADAMS is trying to bring all those people online.
 Staff and volunteers have planned classes, children’s programs, Koran recitations and daily calls to prayer on every platform they can think of — Zoom, WebEx, Microsoft Teams, Google and Facebook.

 The demand seems to be there: A four-hour Ramadan class the mosque live-streamed on Saturday drew 17,000 viewers.

-Center DC, a congregation of mostly young professionals, compiled a spreadsheet of dozens of online classes, support calls, mental health hotlines, community services, recipes — everything they could think of to help their members get through the holiday in isolation.
+Center DC, a congregation of mostly young professionals, compiled a spreadsheet of dozens of online classes, support calls, mental health hotlines, community services and recipes to help people get through the holiday in isolation.
 Members will gather in small groups twice a day to socialize virtually and make phone calls to elderly members of Masjid Muhammad, Shareef’s D.C. mosque, who might be lonely during the holiday.

-Falls Church’s Dar al-Hijrah will live-stream certain prayers from its mosque to congregants at home and host nightly activities such as classes and Koran readings.
+Falls Church’s Dar al-Hijrah will live-stream certain prayers to congregants at home and host nightly activities such as classes and Koran readings.
 Every weekend, congregants will participate in an online cooking competition — the voting will be based on how good food looks in a Facebook photo — and game-show-style tests of religious knowledge on the school quiz platform Kahoot.

 At this mosque, prayer and socializing will be virtual, but the food will be real.
 The mosque’s leaders are asking kitchen staff to make more than 500 meals a night, just as they do when people are breaking their fast in person at the mosque.
-The free iftar meals will be curbside pickup for anyone who wants to drive through any evening.
-For more than 150 congregants who are elderly or ill, volunteers will deliver nightly meals to their door.
+The free iftar meals can be picked up curbside any evening.
+For more than 150 congregants who are elderly or ill, volunteers will deliver meals to their door.

-Muslims traditionally give to charity as an important component of observing Ramadan, and imams are confident the confluence of the holiday with the global health and economic crisis will motivate many to give to charities focusing on hunger.
-They’re concerned, however, about the financial health of their mosques, which rely on donations people drop into a box when they frequent the mosque during Ramadan.
+Giving charity is an important component of observing Ramadan, and imams are confident the confluence of the holiday with the global health and economic crisis will motivate many to donate to efforts focused on hunger.
+They’re concerned, however, about the financial health of their mosques, which rely on donations people drop into a box when they attend during Ramadan.

 At Dar al-Hijrah, director of public and government affairs Saif Rahman, said the mosque raises 20 percent to 30 percent of its annual budget from Ramadan donations and another 10 percent to 15 percent from a fundraiser that had to be canceled because of the novel coronavirus.
-It costs $100,000 a month to keep the congregation running.
+Mosque operations cost $100,000 a month.
 “We’ve got to figure out how to keep going,” Rahman said.

-The community includes many immigrants, and many members — Uber and taxi drivers, those who work in small businesses, and more — have lost work due to the coronavirus and won’t be able to contribute as much this year.
+The community includes many immigrants, and many members — Uber and taxi drivers, those who work in small businesses, and more — who have lost work due to the coronavirus and won’t be able to contribute as much this year.

-The virus is changing the way people prepare for the holiday.
-Asha Noor, who is helping to organize a nationwide support network for Muslims affected by the coronavirus, called the National Black Muslim Covid Coalition, said she and her family, who live in the D.C. area, normally would have stocked up on ingredients for special Ramadan dishes weeks before the holiday.
-This year, they have barely prepared, worried about avoiding shopping trips that could expose them to the virus and about the ethics of buying too much at a time when store shelves are bare.
+Asha Noor is helping to organize a nationwide support network for Muslims affected by the coronavirus, called the National Black Muslim Covid Coalition.
+She said she and her family, who live in the D.C. area, normally would have stocked up on ingredients for special Ramadan dishes weeks before the holiday.
+This year, they have barely prepared, trying to avoid shopping trips that could expose them to the virus and concerned about the ethics of buying too much at a time when store shelves are bare.

 “Was it a luxury that we used to plan three weeks in advance?
-And what does that look like in a crisis?” she said days before Ramadan.
+And what does that look like in a crisis?” she said.
 She worried fasting would be harder without the normal distractions of the workday.
 “When you have far more time, you know, it just seems like it extends.
-When I’m busy … going to meetings all day, I feel like, ‘Oh, I just started fasting, and now it’s time to break the fast,’” she said.
-“That may be different.”
+When I’m busy … going to meetings all day, I feel like, ‘Oh, I just started fasting, and now it’s time to break the fast.’”

 Others hoped the change in work patterns might make fasting easier, not harder.
 “To be honest, I think a lot of Muslims are really happy to be working from home during Ramadan,” said Jinan Shbat, a national organizer at the American-Arab Anti-Discrimination Committee.
 “Commuting when I can’t eat or drink is such a challenge.
 The days are extremely long.”